How to Make a Wrist Splint for Carpal Tunnel

 Design and Style

 Choose a brace that suits your lifestyle and preferences.
-There are various styles, including open-palm, closed-palm, and finger less options.
+There are various styles, including open-palm, closed-palm, and fingerless options.

 Some braces are designed for nighttime use (night splints) and may have a different shape or level of support than daytime braces.